GO-SHIP-Oceanography/.github/contributing.md

 ### Name

-When naming your code please try and choose an 'active' name that makes it clear what the code is used for.
+When naming your code please choose an 'active' name that makes it clear what the code is used for.
 For example, a code that is used to plot bathymetry around measurement stations should be called something like `plot-bathymetry-at-station` rather than `plot-bathym` or `station-bathymetry` etc.

 ### Code